GoogleCloudPlatform/cloud-hackathons/hacks/adk-ge/README.md

 ### Description

-First create a new Gemini Enterprise app instance and choose Google Managed Identity model.
+First create a new Gemini Enterprise app instance (use the 30-day trial option) and choose Google Identity model.

-Import your agent into Gemini Enterprise app, and verify that the Agent is available and functional from Gemini Enterprise app.
+Add our agent to the Gemini Enterprise app, and verify that the agent is available and functional from Gemini Enterprise app.

 ### Success Criteria

-- In the Gemini Enterprise app, ask the agent: "What are the available banking products?" and verify the response list.
+- In the Gemini Enterprise app, ask the agent: "What was the adoption rate of Advantage Plus accounts last quarter?" and verify that the agent returns something like `90%` (exact numbers might vary due to random data).

-- Verify that the agent successfully interacts with Sara.
+### Tips

+- You can see all the sessions and their details in Agent Runtime UI under the *Sessions* section, including the ones started from Gemini Enterprise app.

 ### Learning Resources